Rent safe and private dog parks hosted by locals

 Small training treats

 Some dog parents bake special pet-safe birthday cakes or holiday treats.
-These tend to be larger snacks given only once in a while (as opposed to training treats which might be a regular part of your pup's daily diet).
+These tend to be larger snacks given only once in a while—as opposed to the way training treats might be a regular part of your pup's daily diet.

 Homemade healthy treat recipes